6 STEPS TO PREPARING A SUSTAINABILITY REPORT

 - Interviews with the company’s representatives

-- Quotes from your stakeholders
+- Quotes from stakeholders

 Revise the content

-Make final changes to the written report and prepare the text for to be finalized and approved.
+Make final changes to the written report and prepare for the text to be finalized and approved.

 - Write the report in a clear and comprehensive manner.
 Avoid using overly technical wording.

-- Always put the data into context and make it easier to track and understand changes in performance.
+- Always put data into context and make it easier to track and understand changes in performance.
 Link sustainability data to your company’s strategy, programs and performance.

-- Show that your sustainability commitments are aligned with your corporate vision, strategy and business plan.
+- Show that your sustainability commitments are aligned with your corporate vision, strategy, and business plan.

-- Have a copyeditor check your report for grammar, spelling, style, consistency and accuracy.
+- Have a copyeditor check your report for grammar, spelling, style, consistency, and accuracy.